node-js-libs/node.io/docs/README.md

 ## Getting started

 The following very basic example highlights how to create and run a job.
-Note: input / output defaults to STDIN / STDOUT

 _times2.js_